danpeirce/xpress-pic18f46k42/README.md

 All this first example does is echo back code received on the USART Rx line.
 In this case no interrupts have been used.

+## Board Features

+This board has a USB microB connector.
+It has a PIC MCU on board configured to act as an interface and it enumarates as a mutifunction device.
+This allows one to both download programs to it and use the interface as a virtual com port.
+The board is also less expensive than the USB to serial board we have used in the past with the Microstick II or PIC18F4525.

 ## More info on the DM182026

 * [https://www.microchip.com/DevelopmentTools/ProductDetails/DM182026](https://www.microchip.com/DevelopmentTools/ProductDetails/DM182026)